Difference Between Simple Assault and Aggravated Assault in Pennsylvania

 Experienced Philadelphia Criminal Defense Lawyer Ready to Help

-As you can see, an assault conviction is a serious matter which means you need the services of a serious, skilled, and aggressive Philadelphia criminal defense attorney.
-The Law Offices of Michael T. van der Veen are ready and able to take on your case and go to bat for you.
+As you can see, an assault conviction is a serious matter which means you need the services of a serious, skilled, and aggressive Philadelphia criminal defense attorney. van der Veen, O’Neill, Hartshorn, and Levin are ready and able to take on your case and go to bat for you.
 Our legal team possesses years of experience and are ready to take your case to trial to convince a jury of your innocence.
 Contact our office today to schedule a meeting.